 On March 1, 2017, the Pennsylvania Commonwealth Court approved petitions to liquidate Penn Treaty Network America Insurance Company and its subsidiary American Network Insurance Company due to financial difficulties that could not be resolved through rehabilitation.

 The two companies currently provide coverage to 76,000 policyholders nationwide.
 More than 98 percent of the policies are for long-term care insurance.
+In Washington state, the two companies provide coverage to 2,800 people for long-term care insurance.

 In our state, the Washington Life & Disability Insurance Guaranty Association (www.walifega.org) has assumed responsibility for these policies.
 This includes continuing coverage and paying eligible claims, subject to guaranty association coverage limits and the terms and conditions of the coverage.